A stack-less Rust coroutine library under 100 LoC

 adding futures to it before actual execution takes place and not afterward.

-method adds a closure to the list of futures, and the run
+The push method adds a closure to the list of futures, and the run method

 performs interlaced execution of futures until all of them complete.